Cycling Cambodia – part2: Kampot to Phnom Penh (and the Angkorian temple of Phnom Chisor)

 There are several Angkorian temples near Takeo area, most require an entry fee and all are off the main roads, for a full list with location visit this page.

-We decide to visit Phnom Chisor, which is not far from Highway 2 on the way to Phnom Penh.
-We found a side road to get there from Takeo and this made one of the best cycling days of our Cambodian bicycle tour.
+We decided to visit Phnom Chisor, which is not far from Highway 2 on the way to Phnom Penh.
+We found a side road to get there from Takeo, which made for one of the best cycling days of our Cambodian bicycle tour.

 Head north from the city center, across the shallow lake full of lotus flowers, then follow the track on the map below.

-A beautiful 32 unpaved kilometers, crossing traditional Khmer villages and rice paddies (literally inside the fields).
-A marvelous glance into Cambodian traditional life, beautiful houses on pillars, some even 5m from the ground, this area is certainly not the poorest in Cambodia, but the lifestyle is tied to the old times.
+A beautiful 32-kilometer unpaved road, crossing traditional Khmer villages and rice paddies (literally inside the fields).
+A marvelous glimpse into Cambodian traditional life: beautiful houses on pillars, some even 5m from the ground.
+This area is certainly not the poorest in Cambodia, but the lifestyle is tied to the old times.

-We did this road during the wet season and it was ok, maybe after a big downpour some stretch could be tricky, your choice if you want to take the risk.
-In dry season the mud bacomes dust and breathing can be hard if meeting many cars.
+We did this road during the wet season, and it was ok, maybe after a big downpour, some stretches could be tricky, your choice if you want to take the risk.
+In the dry season, the mud turns to dust, and breathing can be hard when there are many cars.

 Phnom Chisor

 Phnom Chisor (or Phnom Chiso) is an 11th-century Angkorian temple set on a hilltop with a cool view.
-It used to be a pretty big temple but now lays in ruin, being bombed by the American Air Force during the Vietnam War.
+It used to be a pretty big temple, but now lies in ruin, being bombed by the American Air Force during the Vietnam War.

-To reach it, however, a staircase of around 400 steps must be climbed, I have been here around noon, and feeling sick from a food poisoning in Takeo night market, so when I went down I almost fainted, having to lay under a shed for about 30min, it’s damn hot in Cambodia.
+To reach it, however, a staircase of around 400 steps must be climbed.
+I have been here around noon, and I’m feeling sick from food poisoning in the Takeo night market, so when I went down, I almost fainted, having to lie under a shed for about 30 minutes.
+It’s damn hot in Cambodia.

-On the foothill there’s a box for offers, no official ticket seems to be necessary, although people may ask you money, I easily walked away.
+On the foothill, there’s a box for offers; no official ticket seems necessary, and although people may ask you for money, I easily walked away.

-On the hilltop there’s also a modern Buddhist temple, with a reclining Buddha, some frescoes and dorms for the monk, leave the money to them if you want to leave any.
+On the hilltop, there’s also a modern Buddhist temple, with a reclining Buddha, some frescoes, and dorms for monks.
+Leave the money to them if you want to leave any.

 There are two guesthouses nearby, one on the wetland before the temple and another right at the feet of the hill, on the west side.
 Carrying on is 6 more km to get on Highway 2, where there’s another guesthouse 5km after the junction.